eunjae-lee/yarn-pack-issue/README.md

 and try `yarn pack` again, then it doesn't contain it.

 There seems to be an error regarding how yarn interprets `files` property when there is a negative expression.

+I've confirmed this behaviour with yarn 1.16.0 and 1.22.5.